KrunalPatel27/Imprisoned/README.md

 - Add example of physics: particles
 - Add fire extinguisher that blows up (physics)
 - Can add flaming head effect for guard (physics)
+- Need sound effects for picking up key
+- NEED to document sources and other things in design document

 ### Completed
 - Implement 3 different AI systems.
 (10h)